hoangquochung1110/static-site-generator/drafts/why-microservices.md

 Tips:
     - Remember to use the principle of least privilege when creating IAM policies and roles.
 Always start with the most restrictive set of permissions and only grant further permissions as required for the function to run.
-    - You can also use (opens in a new tab)IAM Access Analyzer to help identify the required permissions for the IAM execution role.
+    - You can also use IAM Access Analyzer to help identify the required permissions for the IAM execution role.

 Quiz: What IAM entities must be included in an execution role for a Lambda function to interact with other services, such as DynamoDB?
 (Select TWO.)